 How worldly these people were.
-Driving back to the city in the morning to wash away the simple life from their soiled skin.
+Driving back to the city in the morning to wash away the rugged life from their soiled skin.

 Soon the trickle became a steady stream and plans were made for a paved road into town for visitors who preferred to travel by private car.
 The families hosting these visitors prospered.
 Hot running water, standing showers, electricity-simple luxuries manifested that were not possible before.
 The women in town began commuting to a nearby city to sell their embroidery to a larger market.
 Access to a hospital became possible for those who were beyond the prayers of their ancestors.
 Children began attending school, where they learned about governments and politics and money, and their dreams grew larger than the fields where their parents toiled.

 In this village there lived a woman so old that no one could remember her name.
-A whisper of a soul, passed down from generation to generation until she became known to the villagers simply as Grandma.
+A whisper of a soul, she had been passed down from generation to generation until she became known to the villagers simply as Grandma.
 Scarcely taller than a child, spine curled over from the weight of so many years, she wandered her family's home like an apparition.
-She bore a toothless grin, muttering under her breath in a raspy little voice, a language that only she could comprehend.
+She bore a toothless grin, muttering under her breath in a raspy little voice, speaking a language only she could comprehend.

 Grandma sat in the dark corners of the home as the visitors came and went, came and went.
 She watched as these strangers sat at her kitchen table and consumed piles of food.
 Fresh greens from the garden.
 Pork from a pig slaughtered the night before.
 Heaps of rice from the nearby fields.
 She quickly grew weary of these people coming and going, bringing nothing to the home but empty bellies and strange electronic devices.
 Speaking foreign tongues in voices that were always a bit too loud.

 She grew frightened when the visitors tried to capture her soul with their little image-taking devices.
-She refused to sit with the family at dinner time when the visitors came, choosing to instead putter about the house and eat as much rice as possible.
+She refused to sit with the family at dinner time when these strangers came, choosing to instead putter about the house and eat as much rice as possible.
 The more she ate, the less for them, she decided.
-She spoke to herself, cursing the foreigners.
+She cursed these foreigners.
 Did they not have families of their own?
 Did they not have their own rice?
-She worried that her family would become destitute, run dry from all these strange people.
+She worried that her family would become destitute, run dry from their generousness.